 - Why you don’t need a payment gateway

 Payment gateways allow merchants to accept credit card payments by connecting payment processors (the service charging the card) and merchant account providers (the service providing your payment systems).
 Gateways are payment services — typically provided for an additional fee — that process credit cards online through an e-commerce site or in-person through a credit card terminal.

 What’s the difference between a virtual terminal and a payment gateway?

 Payment gateways let you accept credit card payments (in person or online) by transferring money between your merchant account and a payment processor through a credit card terminal or processor.

 A virtual terminal — sometimes referred to as a web POS or cloud POS — is software that lets you take payments from any device (e.g., desktop, phone, or tablet) running it, which turns the device into a point-of-sale terminal.
-For example, Square’s virtual terminal software is accessible via your Dashboard and capable of accepting payments right away, with no setup or engineering resources required.
+For example, Square’s free virtual terminal software is accessible via your Dashboard and capable of accepting payments right away, with no setup or engineering resources required.
 Virtual terminals are ideal for businesses that don’t need an online store but do need to accept remote payments through phone, mail, or fax.

 How much do payment gateways cost?

 Payment gateway providers are not transparent about their credit card machine prices.
 Each payment may have different fees associated with it and it’s not always clear why those fees are (or aren’t) applied to a given transaction.